modmuss50/OptiFabric/README.md

 __Note:__ This project is not related or supported by either Fabric or Optifine.

+__Note:__ This project does not contain Optifine, you must download it separately!

 ## Installing

 After installing fabric for 1.14, you will need to place the OptiFabric mod jar as well as the optifine installer in the mods folder.